jaya jaya gadāi gaurāṅga nityānanda

 tāhāte-i śrī-bhaktera satata viśrāma

-“Praṇava, great statement of the Vedas (mahā-vākya) is a name of Kṛṣṇa.
-A devotee eternally takes refuge that.
+“Praṇava, the great statement of the Vedas (mahā-vākya) is a name of Kṛṣṇa.
+A devotee eternally takes refuge in that.

 veda bale nāma cit-svarūpa jagate

 nāmera ābhāse siddha haya sarva mate

 “The Vedas declare to the world the spiritual nature of nāma.
 By a reflection of nāma (nāmābhāsa), all kinds of perfection are achieved.